Danne69420/Snake/README.md

 # Snake

-Shitty ass snake game for a school project
+Shitty ass snake game for a school project.
+I used windows forms because my teacher wanted us to use it.